Your Right to Appeal

 Filing an Appeal in California

-The first thing you must know about filing an appeal in California is that the appeal process is time sensitive.
+The first thing you must know about filing an appeal in California is that the appeals process is time sensitive.
 There are numerous deadlines involved in filing an appeal.
 Missing a deadline could cause you to lose your right to appellate review.
+The appeals process in California typically involves all of the following:

 - Notice of Appeal – To begin the appeals process you must file a Notice of Appeal with the Clerk of the trial court within 30-60 days.
 For a misdemeanor conviction you have 30 days to file your Notice of Appeal whereas you have 60 days for a felony conviction.
 Except in rare circumstances, late notices will not be accepted.
 The purpose of the Notice of Appeal is to put both the trial court and the appellate court on notice that an appeal is forthcoming.

-- Trial Record – Once the Notice of Appeal is filed, the trial court prepares the trial record to be sent up to the appellate court.
-The trial record is a literal, word for word, record of everything that was said during the trial.
-Along with the transcript of the trial, all exhibits introduced at the trial become part of the record on appeal.
-The record, including a transcript and all exhibits, is sent to the appropriate appellate court, either the Appellate Division of the Superior Court or the California Court of Appeals.
+- Trial Record – Once the Notice of Appeal is filed, the trial court prepares the trial record, including a transcript and all exhibits, to be sent up to the appellate court.
+The trial record is a literal, word for word record of everything that was said during the trial.
+Along with the transcript of the trial, all exhibits introduced at the trial become part of the trial record on appeal.
+The trial record is sent to the appropriate appellate court, either the Appellate Division of the Superior Court or the California Court of Appeals.

 - Briefs – An appeal is decided largely (or entirely) on the written record submitted to the appellate court.
-Along with the trial record, both sides may file an appellate brief outlining their position.
+Along with the trial record, both sides may file an appellate brief outlining their positions.
 The defendant’s (appellant’s) brief outlines the issues on appeal and argues in favor of vacating the verdict based on those issues.

 - Oral Argument – Sometimes, the appellate court requests oral arguments from the parties.
 This is an opportunity for the court to question the parties regarding issues on appeal.
 In addition, it provides another chance for your attorney to convince the court that your verdict should be vacated because of errors made during trial.